albar965/navdatareader/README.txt

 ------------------------------------------------------------------------------

-A configuration file allow includes various settings and filter options to exclude files, directories, facilities or airports.
-If the file is not given the simulator paths will automatically found and the conversion process will start.
+A configuration file includes various settings and filter options to exclude files, directories, facilities or airports.
+If the file is not given the simulator paths will be automatically extracted from the registry and the conversion process will start.
-The default confgiguration file with comments can be found here: navdatareader/resources/config/navdatareader.cfg
+The default configuration file with comments can be found here: navdatareader/resources/config/navdatareader.cfg

 --------------------